eohara-ie/stroke-predictions/proposal.md

 Stroke is an ailment affecting the normal blood supply to the brain.
 According to the [World Health Organisation](https://www.who.int/bulletin/volumes/94/9/16-181636/en/) stroke is the second leading cause of death globally, accounting for 10.2% of deaths in 2016.

 Based on numbers of deaths alone, incidence appears to increase dramatically with age.
 A recent publication of the [International Journal of Scientific & Engineering Research](https://www.ijser.org/researchpaper/Stroke-Prediction-Models-A-Systematic-Review.pdf) outlines some existing models for cardiovascular risk assessment, which are used to predict strokes.
-There may be scope to improve on these models using Machine Learning techniques.
+There may be scope to improve on these using Machine Learning techniques.

 I was personally drawn to this problem by a hunger to understand the affliction more deeply.
 Several people close to me have either passed away from a stroke, or are now living with a disability brought on as a result.

 ## Problem Statement

-The aim of this project is to compare Machine Learning techniques with some existing models for stroke prediction.
-We wish to find an efficient ML model that will out-perform a selection of models taken from the publication in the previous paragraph.
+Train & deploy a Machine Learning model that can effectively & efficiently predict stroke incidence.
+Test results will be used to fine-tune the model if needed.

 ## Datasets and Inputs

 My Capstone Proposal is driven by the Stroke Prediction Dataset available on [Kaggle](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset).

-This dataset was chosen as it contains features related to both person's lifestyle (e.g. `ever_married`, `smoking_status`, `Residence_type`) and medical condition (e.g. `hypertension`, `heart_disease`, `avg_glucose_level`), along with the all-important `stroke` label.
+The dataset is available as a single CSV file.
+This dataset was chosen as it contains features related to both a person's lifestyle (e.g. `ever_married`, `smoking_status`, `Residence_type`) and medical condition (e.g. `hypertension`, `heart_disease`, `avg_glucose_level`), along with the all-important `stroke` label.

 Disregarding `id` and the label, we are left with ten features that should provide us with concrete insights in to what causes the ailment.

 It is worth noting that approximately 95% of people in the dataset did not have a stroke.
-It will therefore be critcal that we either rebalance our dataset, or choose a scoring algorithm such as precision & recall that punishes false negatives.
+It will therefore be critcal that we either rebalance our dataset, or choose a scoring algorithm such as recall that punishes false negatives.

-The dataset(s) and/or input(s) to be used in the project are thoroughly described.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included.
-It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.

 ## Solution Statement

-the solution proposed for the problem given;

-Student clearly describes a solution to the problem.
-The solution is applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, the solution is quantifiable, measurable, and replicable.
+Split the dataset into a training & testing set, and train an ML model to predict the likelihood of a patient having a stroke, based on features given in the dataset.
+Deploy and test the model against the test dataset, and further tune the model if necessary.

+Next, compare the effectiveness of our new model against the specified benchmark (outlined below).
+Follow this with a discussion on the merits of different approaches.

 ## Benchmark Model

+Include some basic linear classifier

+See notebook

 some simple or historical model or result to compare the defined solution to;